Visiting Thailand? Here are my top tips to avoid getting sucked into the Lucky Buddha Bangkok scam…

-You might be told that the government has launched an incentive to promote tourism in Thailand and are paying for fuel of all the tuk tuk drivers for the day.
+You might be told that the government has launched an incentive to promote tourism in Thailand and are paying for fuel for all the tuk-tuk drivers for the day.
 This is the reason given for the Lucky Buddha tour being so cheap.
 This is all part of the scam.

 Grand Palace key information

 Finally, here are some details on the Grand Palace so you can fact-check before you fall for a scam…

 Grand Palace Na Phra Lan Road, Grand Palace Krung Thep Maha Nakhon 10200, Thailand

 Opening hours of the Grand Palace

 The Grand Palace is open every day.
 You can double-check Grand Palace opening times on their website here

 Grand Palace ticket price